Akshoy04/week-1/README.md

+1)
-1) Program to input elements of array and print all the elements
+//Program to input elements of array and print all the elements

 #include <stdio.h>